-Nature Journal Read the assigned pages in the resource below.
+Nature Journal I Read the assigned pages in the resource below.
 Nature Drawing & Journaling p.
 V "Introduction" - p.
 5 After reading, make a list of any needed supplies from p.
 4-5.
 Discuss the list with your parent.
 It is important to note that there are blank pages in the back of Nature Drawing & Journaling that can be used for lessons.
 Key Idea: Introduce nature journaling.

+Language Arts

+\mathbf{S}

-Language Arts Help students complete one lesson from the following reading program:
+Help students complete one lesson from the following reading program:

-TDrawn into the Heart of Reading Help students complete one English option.
+Trawn into the Heart of Reading

+Help students complete one English option.

 Progressing With Courage: Lesson 1

+Progressing With Courage: Lesson 67

+(Save "Written Exercises" 'B' for Day 2.)

+Your own grammar program

-Work with the students to complete one of the writing options listed below: Write with the Best: Vol. 2 Unit 3 - Day 1 p.
+Work with the students to complete one of the writing options listed below:

+Write with the Best: Vol. 2 Unit 3 - Day 1 p.
 25 (A newspaper or magazine article is needed.)
 Note: Units 1 and 2 are omitted.

-Your own writing program Key Idea: Practice language arts skills.
+Your own writing program

+Key Idea: Practice language arts skills.

-Bible Quiet Time Unit 1 - Day 1 Bible Study: Read and complete the assigned pages in the following resource: Faith at Work: Lesson 1 - Day One p.
+Bible Quiet Time I Bible Study: Read and complete the assigned pages in the following resource: Faith at Work: Lesson 1 - Day One p.
 1 Prayer Focus: Photocopy "Preparing Your Heart for Prayer" from the Appendix.
 Refer to the questions for praying with adoration.
 Then, pray a prayer of adoration to worship and honor God.
 After your prayer, write 'adoration' at the bottom of today's lesson in Faith at Work above Day Two.
 Next to 'adoration', either list key phrases or write a sentence to summarize your prayer.
 This will be your prayer log.
-Last, place the copy of "Preparing Your Heart for Prayer" inside your Scripture Memory: Read aloud Romans 12:1 three times from your Bible.
+Last, place the copy of "Preparing Your Heart for Prayer" inside your Bible.
+Scripture Memory: Read aloud Romans 12:1 three times from your Bible.
 Music: Read p.
 15-16 in Hymns for a Kid's Heart.
 Refer to p.
-18 as you sing with Track 1 "Praise to the Lord, the Almighty" (verse 1).
-Key Idea: Introduce the study of Romans.
+18 as you sing with Track 1 "Praise to the Lord, the Almighty" (verse 1) Key Idea: Introduce the study of Romans.

 Math Exploration

+S

 Choose one of the math options listed below (see Appendix for details).

-\mathbf{X} Singapore Primary Mathematics 6A/6B, Principles of Mathematics: Book 1, or Principles of Mathematics: Book 2
+Singapore Primary Mathematics 6A/6B, Discovering Mathematics 1A/1B, 2A/2B, No-Nonsense Algebra or Videotext Algebra

 Your own math program

 Key Idea: Use a step-by-step math program.

-Science Exploration Read Exploring the World of Chemistry p.
+Science Exploration ] Read Exploring the World of Chemistry p.
 4-10.
 After reading the chapter, turn to p.
 11 of Exploring the World of Chemistry.
 Write the answer to each numbered question from p.
 11 on lined paper.
 You do not need to copy the question.
 Key Idea: Iron, tin, and lead are metals that have been used for centuries.
 Cast iron, steel, and wrought iron have differing amounts of carbon.
 Bronze and pewter are alloys that use tin.
 Lead is a heavy ancient metal.
 Focus: Irish Famine, Ottoman and Russian Oppression, & Ethiopian Freedom Unit 1 - Day 2

 Reading about History

-I

 Read about history in the following resource:

 The Story of the World: Vol. 4 p.
 134-144

 After today's reading, open your Student

 Notebook to Unit 1.
 Use colored pencils to

 color the postcard in Box 7 of Abdulhamid II

 and his home in Salonika.
 Abdulhamid was

 held under house arrest in this home, after

 being deposed by the Young Turks in 1909.
 He

 was the last dictator-type Ottoman sultan.

 Write your own caption under the postcard to

 convey the significance of the card's image.

 Key Idea: While Pedro II was ruling in Brazil, Abdulhamid II was ruling the Ottoman Empire.
 He ruled with an "iron fist" from 1876-1909, crushing rebellion and earning the nickname "Abdulhamid the Red".